Motin Mia

-Mohammed Motin Mia (মোহাম্মাদ মতিন মিয়া), also spelled as Matin Miah, is a Bangladeshi footballer who plays as a winger or center forward.
-He currently plays for Bashundhara Kings in Bangladesh Premier League and the Bangladesh national team.
+Mohammed Motin Mia (মোহাম্মাদ মতিন মিয়া), also spelled as Matin Miah, is a Bangladeshi professional footballer who plays as a winger or center forward.
+He last played for Bangladesh Premier League club Bashundhara Kings and the Bangladesh national team.

 Club career

-Motin scored 5 goals from 12 matches, won the player of the tournament award during 2016 Bangladesh Championship League, and helped his club to get promoted to Bangladesh Football Premier League.
+Motin scored 5 goals from 12 matches, won the player of the tournament award during 2016 Bangladesh Championship League, and helped his club to get promoted to Bangladesh Premier League.

 On 5 August 2017, his solitary goal against Arambagh KS earned his club its first ever victory in a professional league game.

 On 26 December 2018, Motin scored the all-important goal for his side Bashundhara Kings to lay their hands on their first silverware in top-flight football in the fifth minute of extra time of the final of the Independence Cup.

 International career

 U23

 On 16 August 2018, Motin made his U23 debut against Thailand U-23 during 2018 Asian Games.